Floods Ease In Bangladesh But 300,000 Still In Shelters

 It is among the countries most vulnerable to disasters and climate change, according to the Global Climate Risk Index.

-An aerial view shows partially submerged houses after flood in Feni on August 24, 2024.
-(Photo by Munir UZ ZAMAN / AFP)

-Hard-hit areas include the southeastern regions around Chittagong and Cox's Bazar, home to around a million Rohingya refugees from neighbouring Myanmar.

-Floods across the border in upstream India have also left a trail of destruction, with at least 24 people killed in eastern Tripura state since Monday.
+Floods across the border in upstream India have also left a trail of destruction, with at least 24 people have been killed in Tripura state since Monday.

-India's Tripura disaster management authority said the waters were also receding but that more than 100,000 people were still sheltering in some 500 relief camps.

-Many of their homes were swamped by the floods, with a total of 1.7 million people affected, it said.

 Legal Disclaimer: